VallieTracy/Pymaceutical-Capomulin-Drug-Testing/README.md

 **Findings:**
 --------------
-  -     finding 1
+  -    I'm initially finding that of the 10 drugs tested, only two drugs (Capomulin and Ramicane) actually decreased the size of the tumor.
+The tumor increased roughly 44% during the other drug regimen testing.
+It seems like a large discrepency.
   -    finding 2
   -    finding 3